Content Design

 Setting Goals

 I wanted goal setting to feel simple and intuitive.
-I decided to approach it “Mad libs” style.
-Users can select their preferred variables to complete the sentence.
+In my solution, users can select their preferred variables to complete the sentence "Mad Libs" style.

 The goal uses 10,000 steps daily as a placeholder.
 This is a common activity goal—particularly amongst people who are new to or restarting their fitness journey.
 Using a pre-filled goal on the screen decreases mental load, since some users may not have a specific goal in mind besides getting more active or losing weight.